DIY: Cutting My Own Hair Super Short with Updates

 • I didn’t realize the back of my head is so bumpy.
 If the pictures look like I chopped to much in some places, it’s actually because of my head structure

 Hair was shorter to start with, but longer to end with than previous iterations (mostly because I didn’t mess up as badly).
-This time employed scissors to help, so it took a bit longer to complete.
+This time employed scissors to help, so it took a bit longer to complete, but the detail work is better.
 Still messed up when trying to use the comb + clipper method to detail towards the top.
 Looks bad, but not as bad as the bottom of the hairline.
 It’s really nice to be able to cut whenever I feel like on my own.
 This time, I’m going to add some more notes to the process now that it’s more streamlined.

 • Wet and comb throughout the process